-While uniformed services members must make a TSP contribution election through their service to establish a TSP account, employer agencies automatically enroll Federal employees in the TSP.
-In order to change the default contribution percentage and investment fund, a participant must submit a Form TSP-14, Election Form, to his/her employer agency or service, or initiate contributions electronically via the payroll providers' website, such as myPay, PostalEASE, or EmployeeExpress.
+Employer agencies automatically enroll Federal employees in the TSP.
+Uniformed services members employed after January 1, 2018 and covered by the Blended Retirement System (BRS) are automatically enrolled in the TSP after 60 days of service.
+Uniformed services members employed prior to January 1, 2018 are eligible to opt into the BRS receive matching contributions, but will retain the last contribution allocation on file with the TSP.
+In order to change the default contribution percentage and investment fund, a participant must submit a Form TSP-14, Election Form, to his/her employer agency or service, or initiate contributions electronically via the payroll providers' website, such as .
 The form can be obtained from the agency, service, or TSP website, or requested through the ThriftLine.
 Participants may choose between a traditional (pre-tax) TSP account or a Roth (after-tax) account.
 Participants specify the amount of contribution election as a percentage of their basic pay, or a fixed amount, for each payroll period.
+Participants have up to 90 days after the first automatic contribution is made to request a refund.
+Refund requests may be made using form TSP-25, Automatic Enrollment Refund Request.

-2 Source: Minutes of the March 27, 2017 Federal Retirement Thrift Investment Board Meeting, posted on www.frtib.gov
+2 Source: Minutes of the January 26, 2021 Federal Retirement Thrift Investment Board meeting, posted on www.frtib.gov